Raúl Sánchez (footballer, born 1997): Club career

 On 30 January 2022, Sánchez signed a two-and-a-half-year contract with Segunda División side UD Ibiza, after the club paid his release clause.
 He made his professional debut on 6 March, coming on as a second-half substitute for Miki Villar in a 1–1 away draw against SD Ponferradina.

 On 25 August 2022, Sánchez signed a five-year contract with CD Castellón in the third division.
 He immediately became a regular starter for the side, contributing with seven goals during the 2023–24 season as the club achieved promotion to the second division.

 Sánchez scored his first professional goal on 16 September 2024, netting the opener in a 5–2 away routing of UD Almería.
 The following 16 June, after scoring a career-best 12 goals, he moved abroad for the first time in his career after signing for Liga MX side Club Necaxa.

+After a seven-month stay in Mexico, on 20 January 2026, Sánchez returned to Castellón.